wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

    * The <strong>wrapping-token</strong> lifetime is limited by the token_max_ttl.

+      The lifetime of a wrapped token should be less than the lifetime of the SecretID being wrapped.

    * If an account needs to login again, that account must also getcreds and reconnect to the database.

    * Each lease to access the database must be renewed before the <strong>default_ttl</strong>.
 When the maximum number of lease renewals or <strong>max_ttl</strong> is reached, reconnection is necessary again.